Pavel Durov

 Pavel Durov Now: Arrest in France

-On the evening of August 24, 2024, Pavel Durov was detained at Le Bourget Airport in Paris after arriving from Azerbaijan on a private jet.
+On the evening of August 24, 2024, Pavel Durov was arrested at Le Bourget Airport in Paris after arriving from Azerbaijan on a private jet.
 French police arrested Durov based on a warrant issued by the National Directorate of Judicial Police.
-It turned out that Durov is on the wanted list in France.
+Durov was reportedly on France's wanted list.

-The reason for the detention lies in a long-standing conflict between Durov and the French authorities.
-The entrepreneur refused to cooperate on content moderation issues in Telegram, leading to accusations of involvement in drug trafficking, terrorism, crimes against children, and fraud.
+The arrest stems from a long-standing conflict between Durov and French authorities.
+Durov refused to cooperate on Telegram's content moderation, leading to accusations involving drug trafficking, terrorism, crimes against children, and fraud.
 All these charges are linked to his refusal to provide access to Telegram user data.

 Pavel Durov Arrested in Paris